In this article

 • Both have implications for budgeting and expense management

-Unlock the future of spend management with Ramp
+Closing thoughts: Unlock the Future of Spend Management with Ramp

-As your small business or startup begins to take off, chances are you won’t have too many problems understanding and utilizing purchase orders and invoices.
-But while cutting through the confusion surrounding these two documents is one thing, incorporating them into the bigger picture and optimizing your procurement and spend management processes is another.
+As your small business or startup begins to take off, understanding and utilizing purchase orders and invoices may not be complicated.
+However, you'll need a different approach if you want to incorporate them into the bigger picture and optimize your procurement and spend management processes.
+This is where Ramp comes in and centralizes your financial management processes.

-At a glance, here’s what you can expect to accomplish after implementing Ramp's vendor management and expense management solutions:
+At a glance, here’s what you can expect to accomplish with Ramp's vendor management and expense management solutions:

 Streamline procurement

 Procurement is often bogged down by manually calculated purchase orders and drawn-out approval processes.
-Ramp streamlines procurement across the board by introducing a centralized platform that allows for a seamless, automated approval process with real-time alerts, providing employees with access to the services they need exactly when they need them.
+Ramp streamlines procurement across the board by introducing a centralized platform, allowing a seamless, automated approval process with real-time alerts.
+With it, you can give your employees access to the services they need precisely when needed.

 Eliminate wasted spend